KMK-ONLINE/workstation/README.md

 # Mac OS

 ## Requirements
   If you remote provisioning macs with mac, be sure to use ansible with python 3

-## Code
       ansible-galaxy install -r requirements-mac.yml

+## Provision from another machine
     ansible-playbook -i $REMOTE, -e remote_user=$USER test-engineering-mac.yml -v --ask-become-pass